ankurtaly/Integrated-Gradients/README.md

 for a network’s prediction.

 **Integrated Gradients** is a variation on computing the gradient of the prediction output w.r.t. features of the input.
-Its requires no modification to the original network, is simple to implement, and is applicable to a variety of deep models (sparse and dense, text and vision).
+It requires no modification to the original network, is simple to implement, and is applicable to a variety of deep models (sparse and dense, text and vision).

 ## Relevant papers and slide decks

-* [**Axiomatic Attribution for Deep Networks**][icml-paper] -- Mukund Sundararajan, Ankur Taly, Qiqi Yan Proceedings of International Conference on Machine Learning (ICML), 2017 This paper introduced the Integrated Gradients method.
+* [**Axiomatic Attribution for Deep Networks**][icml-paper] -- *Mukund Sundararajan, Ankur Taly, Qiqi Yan* , Proceedings of International Conference on Machine Learning (ICML), 2017

+  This paper introduced the Integrated Gradients method.
 It presents an axiomatic justification of the method along with applications to various deep networks.
   [Slide deck][icml-slides]

-* [**Did the model understand the questions?**][acl-paper] -- Pramod Kaushik Mudrakarta, Ankur Taly, Mukund Sundararajan, Kedar Dhamdhere
+* [**Did the model understand the questions?**][acl-paper] -- *Pramod Mudrakarta, Ankur Taly, Mukund Sundararajan, Kedar Dhamdhere*, Proceedings of Association of Computational Linguistics (ACL), 2018

-  Proceedings of Association of Computational Linguistics (ACL), 2018 This paper discusses an application of integrated gradients for evaluating the robustness of question-answering networks.
+  This paper discusses an application of integrated gradients for evaluating the robustness of question-answering networks.
   [Slide deck][acl-slides]